mbarnach/assertible_test/README.md

 ```

 With the OpenAPI schema `assertible.json`, a web service can be created on Assertible, and a single test is made to evaluate the `oneOf` feature of the schema validator.

+The OpenAPI schema has extended to test:
+- the security scheme
+- the default parameter for a query